 Rhodes State College will employ management strategies to identify and prevent incidents of violence against employees, students, themselves or others; take appropriate action against those who threaten or perpetrate violence, and reduce the effects of violence on victims.
 Administrators, faculty, staff and students are responsible for reporting indications of potential violent behavior and must not be subjected to retaliation for reporting such good faith concerns.
-The College may engage all available resources, including the Behavioral Intervention Team; Rhodes State Security; Counseling Services; Student Affairs applicable student programs and policies; agency referrals; and, if needed, local law enforcement and emergency services, to respond to alleged acts of violence.
+The College may engage all available resources, including the Behavioral Intervention Team; Public Safety Department; Human Resources Office; Office of Student Success applicable student programs and policies; agency referrals; and, if needed, local law enforcement and emergency services, to respond to alleged acts of violence.